Rongtingting/academic-kickstart/content/publication/PTM-X-inter-2018/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["PTM crosstalk", "inter-protein","prediction"]
+tags = ["PTM crosstalk", "inter-protein","prediction","Research"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.